atlasxomics/AtlasXbrowser_docs/docs/_build/html/_sources/ROICharacterization.rst.txt

 Locating ROI
 ############

-During this step we want to define the region of interest for the browser.
+During this step, we want to define the region of interest for the browser.
 This step is made much easier if the outside channels of the chip have BSA fluid with stained dye within them.
-As then the ROI corresponds to the square created by the overlap of these neon channels.
+As the ROI then corresponds to the square created by the overlap of these neon channels.

 #.
 Navigate to the **Locating ROI** tab on the right hand side of the screen, and select **Activate**.